 Why a Clear Payment Schedule Matters

-A construction payment schedule is the project’s financial roadmap.
-It spells out who gets paid, when, and for what work, which prevents cash‑flow gaps, delays, and disputes.
-When payments are tied to verifiable progress, subcontractors stay paid, materials arrive on time, and the project moves forward.
+A payment schedule is the project’s financial roadmap.
+It spells out payment amounts, timing, and required documentation so approvals move faster and cash‑flow gaps are less likely.
+When payments are tied to verifiable progress, subcontractors stay paid, suppliers deliver on time, and the project keeps moving.

-Poorly defined schedules create uncertainty, slow approvals, and increase the risk of liens or stop‑work claims.
+Poorly defined schedules create uncertainty, slow approvals, and increase the risk of liens or stop‑work claims1.
 A concise, enforceable schedule aligns expectations and shared risk from day one.

 Core Components of an Effective Payment Schedule

-Make these items nonnegotiable in the contract or an enforceable addendum:
+Include these items in the contract or as an enforceable addendum:

 - Project and parties: project name, location, owner, general contractor, key subcontractors, and contact details.